“Hot… Hot… Burning up inside. Smothering outside.”

 Grace was tumbling head over heels in a consuming darkness.
 The rushing noise of water in her ears gave way to the sound of voices.

-She opened her eyes and gasped for air.
 Bartolo was leaning over her with a look of grave concern etched on his face.
-Once he saw that her eyes had focused, he stepped back to reveal Dr. Sloane at his side.
+He stepped back to allow Dr. Sloane his place at her side.

 “Thank the Almighty, her fever has finally broken.
 But she is still many weeks from recovering to take command duties again,” Sloane state as he swabbed her face with the rag Bartolo passe to him.